KHart0012/goodwill-omaha-2020-api/specification.md

             "email": string,
             "phone": string
         },
-        ... // Possibly more than one, or no users at all ]
+        ... // Possibly more than one, or no customers at all ]

 ### Add Transaction